AdekunleDally/python-devops-project/README.md

 - `app.py`: The Python application script.
 - `Dockerfile`: Dockerfile for containerization.
 - `deployment.yaml`: Kubernetes deployment YAML file.

+- `hpa.yaml` : Horizontal Pod Autoscaler YAML file.
+This file defines the metrics that will trigger scaling (e.g., CPU, memory, or custom metrics) and also specifies the minimum and maximum number of pod replicas that the HPA can scale to.

 - `service.yaml`: Kubernetes service definition YAML file, including service monitoring configuration.
 - `requirements.txt` : A file containing the dependencies required to run the application.
 - `timestamp-chart/`: Helm chart directory for deploying the application to the Kubernetes cluster.